plainbanana/Redis-Cluster-Fast/README.md

 It does not support (Sharded) Pub/Sub family of commands and should not be run.

-Please issue `disconnect` in advance if you are going to excute fork() after issuing a command.
+It is recommended to issue `disconnect` in advance just to be safe when executing fork() after issuing the command.

 ## &lt;command>(@args, sub {})